junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean and Cass look at the direction where Sam took off, taking gulps of drink almost simultaneously, enjoying the comfortable lazy silence between them for a while longer.

-Then they chat, they talk and laugh, and share old funny stories.
-At first Cass mostly just listens and Dean does most of the talking.
-After several rounds, everything gets dizzy and light-headed, Cass loosens up and talks just as much.
-Dean laughs at his jokes that are probably not even very funny so hard that he has to wipe off the tears from the corner of his eyes.
+"You know what this reminds me of?"
+Dean holds out a finger, vaguely gesturing the glasses of drinks between them -- or maybe it's gesturing the two of them, who knows -- looking expectantly at Cass.

+Cass looks at him curiously.
+The sprout of a new grin is waiting at the tip of his tilting lip, suggesting another joke that Castiel knows he is likely not going to get.
+He asks anyway, "What?"

+"Seven years ago, that brothel.
+You and me, drinking."
+Dean can't hold back his laugh any longer, laughter creases the edge of his eyes, "I think that's the first time you actually drink, isn't it?
+Now look at you --"

+As if on cue, Castiel finishes the glass in front of him on one long gulp.
+He wipes his mouth with the back of his hand before answering, "I learned it from you."

+"You learned from the best."
+Dean comments, satisfactorily, searching for more bottles that are not emptied on the desk.

+They continue chatting.
+They talk and laugh.
+They share old funny stories.
+Dean doesn't consider himself nostalgia, usually, so this must be alcohol's fault that everything is getting dizzy and light-headed that he just wants to keep this moment longer.
+This moment when he knows everything is safe and sound, everyone he cares about are home and comfortable, Sammy in bed, just as if he is still an eight-year-old chubby kid that needs to go to bed by nine, and his best friend right by his side.
+A lingering reasonable sense is whispering to him that this might just be the postmortem affect of adrenaline rising too high and haven't come back to normal level yet.
+The other part of him only wants *this* longer -- his swimming brain can't really name properly what *this* is exactly, but the peace and quiet is just right and comfortable as it is, so he decides he likes it, indulges himself in *this* longer, wills *this* to last longer, before anything else disrupts.
+So Dean reaches for the next drink, and keeps talking.

+After god knows how long, Dean loses sense of time long ago, and Cass finally tears himself away from his drink and presses a palm on top of an open glass to prevent it from being raised to meet Dean's lips again.

+"Dean," he says quietly but firmly, "I don't think it's wise to keep drinking more."

-After god knows how long, Dean finally decides to put down his drink and glance at his watch.
-"Guess Sam is right, as much as I'd like to stay, I'm probably too old for the overnight carnival and celebration now.
+Dean shakes his head briefly to clear his mind, looks like as if a warm bubble around his head just get popped and he is trying to sink back to the seat from his floating state.
+"Guess you're right," he mummers sleepily, "as much as I‘d like to stay, I'm probably too old for the overnight carnival and celebration now.
 Need to pass out for a couple hours."
 He stands up staggeringly, his eyes can barely stay open now, he'll own that to more tiredness than drunkenness.

 "I understand."
 Cass stands up too, follows him out of the kitchen and helps Dean get back to his room before his crooked footsteps take any wrong turn.